Temporary Shelter

 Documentation

-Each HA payment may be documented on the Journal Detail page for future purpose.
+Each HA payment must be documented on the Journal Detail page.

 Second and Subsequent Payments

-After homelessness or the exception has been verified, benefits must be issued on a weekly basis for up to seven calendar days for a maximum total of 16 non-consecutive days within a 12-month period.
+After homelessness or the exception has been verified, benefits must be issued on a weekly basis (up to seven calendar days at a time) for a maximum total of 16 non-consecutive days within a 12-month period.
 The extension of benefits beyond the initial payment must be based upon all of the following:

 • The AU's continuing need for TS benefits.

-• Evidence of the search for permanent housing while receiving temporary benefits.
+• Evidence of the search for permanent housing while receiving TS benefits.

-When the recipient returns to request the second and subsequent TS payments, the EW must photocopy the receipts for shelter.
+When the client returns to request the second and subsequent TS payments, the EW must image a copy of the receipts for shelter.

-• If the former TS payment was sufficient to cover the period of payment, and the receipts verify that shelter was paid for each day of the payment period, and the applicant/recipient met the permanent housing search requirement, issue subsequent payment per the applicant’s/recipient’s request (direct, vendor).
+• If the former TS payment was sufficient to cover the period of payment, and the receipts verify that shelter was paid for each day of the payment period, and the client met the permanent housing search requirement, issue a subsequent payment per the client's request (direct, vendor).

-• If the former TS payment was less than sufficient to cover the period of payment but the AU has receipts to verify that they spent all of the TS on shelter, issue subsequent payment per the applicant’s/recipient's request (direct, vendor).
+• If the former TS payment was less than sufficient to cover the period of payment, but the AU has receipts to verify that they spent all of the TS on shelter, issue a subsequent payment per the client's request (direct, vendor).

-• If the former TS payment was paid to a person not in the business of renting, the SCD 2575, statement from housing provider or a sworn statement from the client that the funds were spent on shelter is adequate verification, issue subsequent payment per the applicant’s/recipient’s request (direct, vendor).
+• If the former TS payment was paid to a person not in the business of renting, the SCD 2575, statement from housing provider, or a sworn statement from the client that the funds were spent on shelter is adequate verification, issue a subsequent payment per the client's request (direct, vendor).

-There is a presumption of mismanagement of CalWORKs funds by the AU when the TS payment was sufficient to cover shelter costs and the applicant/recipient:
+There is a presumption of mismanagement of CalWORKs funds by the AU when the TS payment was sufficient to cover shelter costs and the client:

 • Fails or refuses to furnish verification of shelter costs, or